DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-plans/20240814_reelase-test-plan.md

 3. [219590 - Use ClaimTypes.NameIdentifier for user id rather than email](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/219590) This is update with how we are saving user data when custom comparator or data is used.
 It has been tested in test and no further actions are needed in preprod.
 4. [219227 Add WAF log details to the operational dashboard](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/219227) WAF logs are now added to Operational dashboard and is tested in dev/test.
 No further testing is required in preprod.
 5. [222350 Implement dead letter queue](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/222350) We have dead letter queue for data pipelines which will dequeue the message after 5 retries so that it is not in the queue forever.
 Tested in dev/test and no further action is needed in preprod.
+6. [217947 BfR Figures Incorrect](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/217947) We have made the fixes which requires further validating of the figures.
+The feature is currently turned off in pre prod and production.

 ### Test Deliverables
 #### Documents:
 - Release test plan